dhwajhome26-rgb/SolarPanel/README.md

 1. Go To Panel Directory:
 `cd SolarPanel`

-1. Go To Panel Directory:
+2. Go To Panel Directory:
-`cd daemon`
+`cd daemon.zip`

-2. Install Some Importent:
+3. Install Some Importent:
 `apt install zip -y && unzip daemon.zip && cd daemon`

-3. Install Dependencies:
+4. Install Dependencies:
 `npm install`

-4. How To Get Node Configure:
+5. How To Get Node Configure:
-- Go To Node Section Make One Node And Click Configure [ Copy Your Configure And Paste Daemon Terminal ]
+- Go To Node Section Make One Node And Click Configure [ Copy Your Configure And Paste Daemon Terminal ] Settings: Germany - 127.0.0.1 - Your VPS According

-5. Start The Daemon:
+6. Start The Daemon:
 `node . # or use pm2 to keep it online`